maniaclab/af-portal/portal/templates/markdowns/home_text_rotating.md

 Services/ Connected environments from hosted services/ Cycles and Data Virtually in One Place -->

-Tier-3 like computing/ Use CRAB for large scale data runs/
+Tier-3 like computing/ Submit user-defined scripts via HTCondor/ Late stage analysis workflows